phthphat-lib/uikit-popup/README.md

 # Swift - PopUp

-Show popup with your custom view (can be use as notice or loading screen)
+Show popup with your custom view (can be used as notice or loading screen)

 ## How to use